ardacbrglu/arda_cabaroglu_DSA-210_project/README.md

 Hello my name is Arda Cabaroglu (32270) For this project, i want to explore how my physical activity levels, specifically the calories i burn each day, fluctuate during my midterm examination periods.

 Data Source
--Data collected from my Apple Watch, specifically the calories burned each day for a certain period that includes both regular weeks and midterm weeks.
+1) Data collected from my Apple Watch, specifically the calories burned each day for a certain period that includes both regular weeks and midterm weeks.
 The data is recorded through the health app on my iphone which is synchronized with my Apple Watch.
--I will import my own data from the health app as an XML file, and convert it to a usable format using Python libraries such as Pandas, Beautiful Soup to parse and transform data into suitable format for the analysis.
+2) I will import my own data from the health app as an XML file, and convert it to a usable format using Python libraries such as Pandas, Beautiful Soup to parse and transform data into suitable format for the analysis.

 Data Analysis Plan
 1) Import the XML file